+Rule 4.
+Party Leaders

+- 4.1.
+The Majority and Minority Leaders and Floor Leaders, Majority and Minority Whips, Assistant Leaders and Assistant Floor Leaders as the members of the majority and minority parties may choose to have, shall perform such duties as may be assigned by their respective memberships. - 4.2.
+If the Speaker and Vice Speaker are absent when the House convenes, the Majority Leader or Majority Floor Leader, in that order, may convene the House and shall serve as Acting Speaker until the Speaker or Vice Speaker returns.

 Rule 5.
-Party Leaders
+The Chief Clerk

 - 5.1.
-The Majority and Minority Leaders and Floor Leaders, Majority and Minority Whips, and Assistant Leaders and Assistant Floor Leaders as the members of the majority and minority parties may choose to have, shall perform such duties as may be assigned by their respective memberships. - 5.2.
-If the Speaker and Vice Speaker are absent when the House convenes, the Majority Leader or Majority Floor Leader, in that order, may convene the House and shall serve as Acting Speaker until the Speaker or Vice Speaker returns. - 5.3.
-Any minority member having served the House in the capacity of Minority Leader shall, subsequent to that service, be known as Minority Leader Emeritus, and may perform such functions and duties as assigned by the Minority Leader.

-Rule 6.
-The Clerk

-- 6.1.
-The Clerk shall be responsible for the safekeeping of all records of the House.
-The Clerk shall retain possession of all original documents, unless the Speaker orders the Clerk to release the records to someone else. - 6.2.
-The Clerk shall make a record each day of all matters brought before the House.
+The Chief Clerk shall be responsible for the safekeeping of all records of the House.
+The Chief Clerk shall retain possession of all original documents, unless the Speaker orders the Chief Clerk to release the records to someone else. - 5.2.
+The Chief Clerk shall make a record each day of all matters brought before the House.
 This record shall state in a complete and concise manner, the nature of the matters brought before the House, the names of their introducers, and the date and day of the session on which the House considered the matters.
-This daily record and such additional matters as the Speaker may order the Clerk to include in it shall constitute the Journal of the House, a copy of which shall be placed on the desk of each member on the following session day or as soon thereafter as practicable.
+This daily record and such additional matters as the Speaker may order the Chief Clerk to include in it shall constitute the Journal of the House, a copy of which shall be made available on the following session day or as soon thereafter as practicable.
 The House shall approve the Journal, subject to corrections, by vote of the House.
-However, the House may dispense with the reading of the Journal by majority vote. - 6.3.
-The Clerk shall read all bills, resolutions, and other matters aloud to the House when the House requires it.

-- 6.4.
-The Clerk shall immediately forward all communications and other matters the Clerk receives to the parties to whom they are addressed. - 6.5.
-The Clerk shall deliver immediately to the chairs of the appropriate committees all matters duly referred to those committees. - 6.6.
-The Clerk shall maintain for the committees of the House a record of subjects contained in messages from the Governor, which are referred to the committees. - 6.7.
-The Clerk shall keep a record of all questions of order and the decision on each of them, and the Clerk shall append this record to the Journal at the close of the session. - 6.8.
-The Clerk shall perform all other duties appropriate to the Clerk's office that the House or the law assigns.
+However, the House may dispense with the reading of the Journal by majority vote. - 5.3.
+The Chief Clerk shall read all bills, resolutions, and other matters aloud to the House when the House requires it. - 5.4.
+The Chief Clerk shall immediately forward all communications and other matters the Chief Clerk receives to the parties to whom they are addressed. - 5.5.
+The Chief Clerk shall deliver immediately to the chairs of the appropriate committees all matters duly referred to those committees. - 5.6.
+The Chief Clerk shall maintain for the committees of the House a record of subjects contained in messages from the Governor, which are referred to the committees. - 5.7.
+The Chief Clerk shall keep a record of all questions of order and the decision on each of them, and the Chief Clerk shall append this record to the Journal at the close of the session. - 5.8.
+The Chief Clerk shall perform all other duties appropriate to the Chief Clerk's office that the House or the law assigns.

+Rule 6.
+Assistant Chief Clerk

+The Assistant Chief Clerk of the House shall assist the Chief Clerk in all duties.
+In the absence of the Chief Clerk, the Assistant Chief Clerk shall perform all duties of the Chief Clerk.

 Rule 7.
-Assistant Clerk

-The Assistant Clerk of the House shall assist the Clerk in all duties.
-In the absence of the Clerk, the Assistant Clerk shall perform all duties of the Clerk.

-Rule 8.
 Sergeant-at-Arms